 A citywide human services needs assessment was conducted in 2008.
-The report listed Tillicum assets which included Woodbrook Middle School, Tillicum Elementary School, local churches, the Tillicum/American Lake Gardens Community Service Center, Community Health Care (operated out of the Community Service Center), Emerson Lake, American Lake, Harry Todd Park, the Lakewood fire station, and the active service organizations of TWNA and the Tillicum Merchants' Association.
+The report listed Tillicum assets which included Woodbrook Middle School, Tillicum Elementary School, local churches, the Tillicum Community Center, Community Health Care (operated out of the Tillicum Community Center), Emerson Lake, American Lake, Harry Todd Park, the Lakewood Fire Station, and the active service organizations of the Tillicum Neighborhood Association and the Tillicum Merchants Association.

 Liabilities were also cataloged.
 The Tillicum/Woodbrook areas serve a population of 4,754.
 However, there are unique characteristics of this population that make it different from other Lakewood neighborhoods.
 Forty eight percent are non-English speaking, 78 percent of the total households are renter-occupied, and 90.9 percent of elementary children and 67.4 percent of middle school children are on free and reduced lunches.
-The report indicated a sharp increase in basic needs (food, shelter, health care) among residents; the Tillicum/American Lake Gardens Community Service Center responds to 20-30 requests a day for food and medical assistance.
+The report indicated a sharp increase in basic needs (food, shelter, health care) among residents; Tillicum Community Center responds to 20-30 requests a day for food and medical assistance.
 The lack of transportation to and from surrounding urban areas was also noted a significant problem.
 The number of single-parent households appears to be on the rise.
 Other challenges included: